sudara/melatonin_perfetto/README.md

 ### Step 1: Download the Perfetto SDK

+It can go anywhere.

 ```
 git clone https://android.googlesource.com/platform/external/perfetto -b v31.0
 ```

-### Step 2: Add the path to perfetto/sdk to your project root
+### Step 2: Add the path to perfetto/sdk to File Explorer

 This is necessary to actually compile the perfetto tracing sdk from source.

+In the File Explorer, hit the `+`, `Add Existing Files` and make sure the following are added:

 ```
 sdk/perfetto.h
 sdk/perfetto.cc
 ```

-### Step 3: Add Header Search Paths:
+### Step 3: Add Header Search Paths

+In the Exporter, tell the Projucer where to find `perfetto/sdk` folder, for example:

 ```
-../../perfetto/sdk //path to perfetto/sdk
+../../perfetto/sdk
 ```

 ### Step 4: Add read/write permissions where necessary